Quick Find: Search for:

 In order to change the rowstate of the added rows to "Unchanged", you use the AcceptChanges method.
 Now see what happens to the RowState property of the remaining rows:

-'cause all rows to be set to unchanged
+' Cause all rows to be set to unchanged

 dt.AcceptChanges()

-'modify a row
+' Modify a row

-dt.Rows(1).Item("Name") = "Molly"
+"Name") = "Molly"

 Debug.WriteLine("Now see the unchanged and modified rowstate")